Windows has a feature named on-screen keyboard that supposed to be an emergency option in case the physical keyboard is damaged or not responding.

 3. The on-screen keyboard should look like this.

-This was an optimized version for Windows Tablet mode that designed for touchscreen devices.
-It has a bigger button to for a more comfortable touch, though you can click the mouse as well.
+This was an optimized version for Windows Tablet mode that was designed for touchscreen devices.
+It has bigger buttons to accommodate a convenient typing experience.

 #2 Show on-screen keyboard via Start Menu